CHRISBINJAEDON/YCCHack2025/README.md

   - `Arduino` for hardware control
   - `Ethereum/IPFS` for blockchain logging
-  - `React Native` (planned) for mobile app interface
+  - `React Native` (planned) for mobile app interface -## ⚙️ How It Works

+WildGuard Torch is an eco-friendly, rechargeable deterrent device designed to protect communities from stray and wild animal threats.
+It operates without producing smoke or harmful gases, making it safe for both humans and the environment.

+### 🔋 Power & Portability
+- Rechargeable via standard ports
+- Designed for low-maintenance, long-term use
+- Suitable for deployment in forest edges, rural zones, and urban streets

+### 🚨 Activation Sequence
+**On switching on the device:**
+- 🔴 A bright red LED array flashes from the front
+- 🔊 A loud sound module activates simultaneously
+- 🔥 Flame visuals simulate threat deterrence (non-combustive)
+- ⚡ All components are triggered instantly to create a multi-sensory deterrent effect

+This coordinated response is designed to startle and repel animals without causing harm, making it ideal for ethical wildlife management and urban safety.

+### 🐕 Initial Field Test
+As a first deployment, the device was used to drive away stray street dogs that posed a threat to pedestrians.
+The test confirmed its effectiveness in real-world conditions, validating its potential for broader use in wildlife-prone areas.

+---

+*Future upgrades will include AI-based motion detection, species recognition, and decentralized incident logging using blockchain.*

+### 🔋 Power & Portability
+- Rechargeable via standard ports
+- Designed for low-maintenance, long-term use
+- Suitable for deployment in forest edges, rural zones, and urban streets

+### 🚨 Activation Sequence
+Upon switching on:
+- 🔴 A bright red LED array flashes from the front
+- 🔊 A loud sound module activates simultaneously
+- 🔥 Flame visuals simulate threat deterrence (non-combustive)

+This multi-sensory response is designed to startle and repel animals without causing harm.

+### 🐕 Initial Field Test
+As a first deployment, the device was used to drive away stray street dogs that posed a threat to pedestrians.
+The test confirmed its effectiveness in real-world conditions, validating its potential for broader use in wildlife-prone areas.

+---

+*Future upgrades will include AI-based motion detection, species recognition, and decentralized incident logging using blockchain.*

 ## ⚙️ Challenges Faced